What do you do?

 There is a discernible repetition in your work.
 What is the purpose of this theme?

 In my work, the underlying theme represents rhythm and movement in what is seemingly a random juxtaposition of shapes, colours, and lines.
 Some artists might find any form of repetition a challenge because they consider it uninspiring and boring.
 However, I am of the opinion that it's not possible to explore the furthest depth of creativity without keeping your focus in one direction.

 What’s integral to the work of an emerging artist?

 I believe it's consistency.
 Artists who consistently produce artworks that exhibit focus, personal voice, and aesthetic sensibility show a strong commitment to their practice; they have the potential to gain a devoted following and pique the interest of serious collectors.

-What’s your strongest memory of childhood?
+What’s your favourite memory of childhood?

 What does being an artist mean to you?

-What are your goals?
+What are your aspirations and goals?

 As an artist, I hope to consistently produce and exhibit new works.
 Personally, my aim in life is to be inwardly focused and remain joyful in the knowledge of my true nature regardless of what manifests in my worldly experiences.